StackStorm/st2/instructables/configuring_rbac.rst

                - "rule_all"
                - "action_all"

-In this case for a `pack owner` role would require the user to be able to view, create, modify and delete all contents of a pack.
-In this particular case we are choosing pack `x` as the target of ownership.
+A `pack owner` role would require the user to be able to view, create, modify and delete all contents of a pack.
+Again, lets pick pack `x` as the target of ownership.

 See http://docs.stackstorm.com/latest/rbac.html#available-permission-types for a full list of permission types.